Angus Ogilvy

-Sir Angus James Bruce Ogilvy KCVO (14 September 1928 – 26 December 2004) was a British businessman.
+Sir Angus James Bruce Ogilvy KCVO (14 September 1928 – 26 December 2004) was a British businessman, courtier, and philanthropist.
 He is best known as the husband of Princess Alexandra of Kent, a first cousin of Queen Elizabeth II.
 Ogilvy is also remembered for his role in a business scandal, known as the Lonrho affair, involving the breaking of sanctions against Rhodesia during the 1970s.
-In later years, he was very involved in charity work.
+In later years, he was involved in charity work.

-Early life
+Early life and family

-He was born in London as the second son of the 12th Earl of Airlie and Lady Alexandra Coke, daughter of the 3rd Earl of Leicester.
+Angus James Bruce Ogilvy was born on 14 September 1928 in London as the second son of the 12th Earl of Airlie and Lady Alexandra Coke, daughter of the 3rd Earl of Leicester.
 Many of his relatives had close links with the British royal family.

 His grandmother, Mabell Ogilvy, Countess of Airlie, was a close friend and lady-in-waiting to Queen Mary.
 His father was a lord-in-waiting to George V and Lord Chamberlain to Queen Elizabeth (later the Queen Mother).
-He was a second cousin of Diana Mitford, a second cousin of Lavinia Fitzalan-Howard, Duchess of Norfolk, and a second cousin once removed of Robert Gascoyne-Cecil, 5th Marquess of Salisbury.

 Education and career

 Ogilvy was educated at Heatherdown School, near Ascot in Berkshire, and later at Eton College (also in Berkshire).
 Between 1946 and 1948, while on National service, he was commissioned as an officer in the Scots Guards.
 In 1947, he attended Trinity College, Oxford, graduating in 1950 with a BA in Philosophy, Politics, and Economics (PPE).

 After university, Ogilvy worked at the Drayton company and later worked with the tycoon Tiny Rowland at Drayton's subsidiary, London and Rhodesia Mining and Land Company (Lonrho).
 The then-Prime Minister, Sir Edward Heath, criticised the company and described it in the House of Commons as "an unpleasant and unacceptable face of capitalism" on a 1973 court case over the company's management style.
+In the 1970s he was a director of The Rank Organisation.
 Ogilvy's business career ended in 1976, after he was criticised in a Department of Trade report into the company's activities.

 Marriage

-On 24 April 1963, Ogilvy married Princess Alexandra of Kent, a granddaughter of King George V and Queen Mary and a cousin of Queen Elizabeth II, at Westminster Abbey in London.
+On 24 April 1963, Ogilvy married Princess Alexandra of Kent, a granddaughter of King George V and Queen Mary, and a cousin of Queen Elizabeth II, at Westminster Abbey in London.
 The wedding ceremony was attended by all the members of the royal family and was broadcast worldwide on television, watched by an estimated 200 million people.

-The Queen had offered Ogilvy an earldom on his wedding, which he declined.
+Elizabeth offered Ogilvy an earldom on his wedding, which he declined.
 He also rejected a grace-and-favour apartment at one of the royal palaces.
-Instead, he leased Thatched House Lodge in Richmond, London from the Crown Estate for him and Princess Alexandra to live in, and where she still lives today.
-However, she retained an apartment at St James's Palace, which is customary for the royal family.
+Instead, he leased Thatched House Lodge in Richmond from the Crown Estate, where he lived with Alexandra, who still resides there.
+She retained a grace-and-favour apartment at St James's Palace.

 The couple had two children, James (born in 1964) and Marina (born in 1966).